 Associate Program Director

-Pennsylvania Hospital also has expanding programs for cancer, cardiac care, gamma knife and cyberknife radiotherapy, and bloodless medicine/surgery.
+Pennsylvania Hospital also has expanding programs for oncology through the Abramson Cancer Center, cardiac care, gamma knife and cyberknife radiotherapy, and bloodless medicine/surgery.
 The hospital has over 29,000 inpatient admissions and 115,000 outpatient visits each year, including over 5,200 births.
 Our brand new 12 story outpatient facility is state of the art, allowing the hospital to continue the renovations toward all private rooms.
-Phase I of this project has been completed with all private postpartum patient rooms.

 The Diagnostic Radiology Residency Program is a four-year program and provides all requirements for certification by the American Board of Radiology.
 The program is fully accredited by the Accreditation Council for Graduate Medical Education.
 Each incoming group consists of five residents, and we have a total resident census of 20.
 Prior to matriculation, each resident must have completed a year of clinical graduate medical education in a program acceptable to the American Council for Graduate Medical Education and the American Board of Radiology.
 We have no fellows in the department; our efforts are focused exclusively on the education and welfare of our residents.

 Pennsylvania Hospital is historically related to the University of Pennsylvania and is a member of the University of Pennsylvania Health System.
 All faculty members in the Department of Radiology at Pennsylvania Hospital are active academically in the Perelman School of Medicine of the University of Pennsylvania.

 Our Faculty and Staff

 Resident reading a case